dictvm/blog/content/projects.md

 Throughout the years we've had the pleasure of hosting speakers from companies like Google, Microsoft and Elastic as well as local companies like sipgate, Uberspace, bee42 and many more.

-*After being on a pandemic-induced hiatus for almost 3 years, the meetup has **been rebooted in January 2023**.
-We're being hosted by InVision and sipgate, jumping between each venue on a monthly basis.*
+After being on a pandemic-induced hiatus for almost 3 years, the meetup was rebooted in January 2023.
+We've been hosted by InVision and sipgate, jumping between each venue on a monthly basis.

+**The meetup has been officially cancelled after the final event on May 2023.
+Thanks so much to everyone who hosted us, helped with organizational tasks, gave talks, prepared amazing food and showed up.
+It wouldn't have been the same without all of you.**